18Jun2026

 Jacobs Family · Jacobs Suchard (Coffee & Chocolate)

-Established in 1994 by entrepreneur Klaus J. Jacobs, Jacobs Holding brings together the family’s holdings and invests in global market leaders.
-Rather than spreading capital broadly, the office focuses specifically on education and healthcare, where it holds majority stakes in Barry Callebaut, the school network Cognita, and the Colosseum Dental Group.
-This disciplined approach to long-term ownership sets it apart from more diversified family offices.
+Established in 1994 by entrepreneur Klaus J. Jacobs, Jacobs Holding brings the family’s assets together and invests in global market leaders.
+Rather than spreading capital widely, therefore, the office focuses on education and healthcare.
+In particular, it holds majority stakes in Barry Callebaut, the school network Cognita and the Colosseum Dental Group.
+As a result, this disciplined ownership sets it apart from more diversified peers.

 Healthcare Education Majority Stakes